 Cannabinoids have been used for thousands of years

-However, due to the plant being banned in the first half of the 20th Century, modern science fell behind and it became controversial.
+However, due to the plant being banned in the first half of the 20th Century, modern trust in CBD has declined and perceptions have become controversial.

-Only in the last 3 or 4 decades has it begun to catch up, with a change of popular opinion among the general public spurring new studies into CBD oil benefits and uses.
+Only in the last three or four decades has it begun to catch up, with a change of popular opinion among the general public due to the rediscovered wellness and wellbeing benefits.

 If you’ve never looked into the science of cannabis or hemp plants, this can be pretty confusing.

 You’ve just spent years being told that it’s an illegal drug with no redeeming features, now morning television is trying to sell it to you with a huge list of benefits?